 Emissions and Energy Use

-Lincoln College’s emissions in 2023 were estimated to be at least 2,057 tCO2e in 2023, as visible in the graph below.
-This figure covers all our scope one and two emissions and our scope 3 emissions for utilities and waste as well as initial estimates for emissions related to procurement (including food) and transport as well as travel.
+Lincoln College’s emissions in 2024 were estimated to be at least 2,063 tCO2e, as visible in the graph below.
+This figure encompasses all our Scope 1 and 2 emissions, as well as our Scope 3 emissions for utilities and waste.
+Additionally, it includes initial estimates for emissions related to procurement (including food), transport, and travel.

 Scope 1: only gas remains to be phased out

-Lincoln College’s Scope 1 emissions in 2023 were 498 tCO2e.
-In addition, our gas use caused upstream scope 3 emissions of 82 tCO2e in 2023.
-This means that gas use accounted for about 580 tCO2e in 2023, which equates to about 29% of our estimated emissions as visible in the graph above.
-We are working to remove these emissions by degasifying our buildings.
+Lincoln College’s Scope 1 emissions in 2024 were 502 tons of CO2 equivalent (tCO2e).
+In addition, our gas use caused upstream scope 3 emissions of 82 tCO2e in 2024.
+This means that gas use accounted for about 584 tCO2e in 2024, which equates to about 23% of our estimated emissions when student travel is included and 49% when student travel is omitted.
+We are working to remove these emissions by degasifying our buildings

 Scope 2: Electricity

 Lincoln College has a long-standing commitment to purchasing renewable electricity.
-By doing so, we have been able to avoid 310 tCO2e in 2023.
-Nonetheless, our electricity use in 2023 caused upstream emissions amounting to 101 tCO2e, or more than 5% of our total emissions.
-We are working to reduce this through energy efficiency measures and by producing our own renewable electricity on site by installing solar panels.
+By doing so, we have been able to avoid 283 tCO2e in 2024.
+Nonetheless, our electricity use in 2024 caused upstream emissions amounting to 93 tCO2e.
+We are working to reduce this through energy efficiency measures and by producing our own renewable electricity on-site by installing solar panels.
+See the installation at our Museum Road site.

 Scope 3: Estimating our upstream and downstream emissions